You can find out about our Fife branch below.

 For instructions on how to use Zoom, please click here.

-On the following Wednesdays; the meetings will start at 7.00pm for participants to log in, a meet and greet and What’s About Chat, and the talks will start at 7.30pm:
+Fife branch talks are normally held on Wednesdays, but while Covid-19 restrictions remain, the branch will hold virtual meetings in conjunction with Tayside branch.
+Meetings will alternate between Wednesdays and Thursdays until indoor sessions resume.
+The meetings will start at 7.00pm for participants to log in, a meet and greet and What’s About Chat, and the talks will start at 7.30pm.

 Once indoor meetings resume, they will be held at the Supper Room of St Andrews Town Hall (at the corner of South Street & Queen’s Gardens), KY16 9TA (click here for a map of the venue and surrounding area).

-For guidance on how branches are managing outings in relation to Covid-19, please click here.
+It is hoped to resume outings in the not-too-distant future.
+For guidance on how branches will manage outings in relation to Covid-19, please click here.

 Field trips normally take place on the weekend following each indoor meeting.
 The normal pattern is to alternate between Saturday and Sunday outings, and between half-day and full day trips, to cater for members’ differing preferences and other commitments.
 Outings continue during May and June, when there are no indoor meetings, and there is usually a long weekend trip around the end of May.
 Beginner and experienced birdwatchers are welcome both at indoor meetings and on field trips.